Emergency AC Repair

 The dispatcher should gather basic information about your situation: what symptoms you are experiencing, what you have already checked, and the make and model of your system if you know it.
 This information helps the technician prepare for the call and bring the parts most likely to be needed.

 When the technician arrives, they will perform a systematic diagnostic of your entire system to identify the root cause of the failure.
 You will receive a clear, written estimate before any work begins.
-No surprises, no hidden charges, no pressure.
-If the repair can be completed that night, most common repairs can be, the technician will have the parts and tools to do so.
-If the repair requires a component that needs to be ordered, the technician will explain the timeline honestly and discuss interim cooling options.
+If the repair can be completed that night — and most common repairs can be — the technician will have the parts and tools to do so.

 Preventing Nighttime AC Emergencies in Birmingham